smesdaghi/offline_map_poc/README.md

 are in the utils directory - most of the functions are documented and should be fairly straightforward to understand.

+To actually make a mobile "app" out of this code, simply fork this project, create a [PhoneGap Build](http://build.phonegap.com/) account and then tell PhoneGap Build to pull from your git repo.

 A few "gotchas" to look out for:

  * Domain whitelisting in config.xml - make sure you allow access to MapBox servers